|Nutrition Facts (per serving)|

 - Szarvacska: Little horn noodles similar to elbow macaroni (also the name for little twisted noodles).

 - Tarhonya: Tarhonya is a hand-grated noodle also known as egg barley.
-Here is a recipe for Browned Egg Barley or Piritott Tarhonya.
+Try a recipe for Browned Egg Barley or Piritott Tarhonya.

 - Virag: Flower-shaped noodles.